Flea-Market & Mercari Points | Gain via touchpoints, proceeds, and payment even without routing cashback

 What should I watch out for?

 In-app purchases aren't eligible for routing, so understand the touchpoints.
 Confirm the withdrawal fee and expiry of proceeds, and using them up via payment is the move.
+Think take-home in terms of selling fee and postage, and optimize your shipping method.
 Grasp the possibility of taxation if proceeds are large.
 Using multiple accounts or fraudulent invite codes violates the terms, so avoid it.
 Prohibited-acts guide.